Jaeyoung-Lim/rosppm/README.md

 Tutorial for rosserial can be found in the [rosserial wiki](http://wiki.ros.org/rosserial_arduino/Tutorials/Arduino%20IDE%20Setup)

 ### Installing rosppm
-Install usb2ppm_ros package by placing the code in the source folder in catkin_ws
+Install rosppm package by placing the code in the source folder in catkin_ws

 ```
 mkdir -p ~/catkin_ws/src